 Treating UTIs, bladder and kidney infections

-One common problem we see here at Portland Urgent Care is urinary tract infections (UTIs).
-These infections are caused by bacteria, usually E. coli, although recent findings have indicated that GBS, or Group B Streptococcus, may also cause urinary tract infections.
-The bacteria make their way into the system through the urethra, causing infection in the bladder and, more seriously, in the kidneys.
+One common problem we see here at Portland Urgent Care and with our MobilMED services is urinary tract infections, or UTIs.
+These infections are caused by bacteria, usually E. coli — although recent findings have indicated that Group B streptococcus may also cause UTIs.

-When you first notice the symptoms of a possible UTI, it is a good idea to come into Urgent Care and seek medical advice.
-We will take a sample of your urine and analyze it in our on-site lab to determine what bacteria are present in the urine and if these germs are causing a bladder or kidney infection.
-Lab testing is also necessary so that the appropriate antibiotic may be prescribed to kill the specific bacteria causing the infection.
+If you think you may be experiencing symptoms of a urinary tract infection, it’s a good idea to contact Portland Urgent Care and seek medical advice.
+We’ll take a sample of your urine and analyze it in our onsite lab to determine what, if any, bacteria are present and to determine if they’re causing a bladder or kidney infection.
+Lab testing is also necessary in order to prescribe the appropriate antibiotic to kill the specific bacteria causing the infection, if any.

-Once you have a prescription, it is important to take the prescription exactly as directed and to finish it even if you feel better.
-This will ensure that the bacteria are killed and do not become stronger and immune to the antibiotic.
+Remember: Once you have been prescribed medication, it’s critical that you take all the medication as directed, even if you begin to feel better.
+This ensures that the bacteria are killed and makes it less likely that bacteria will become stronger and develop resistance to the antibiotic.